ik21191/spring-boot-microservice/README.md

 # spring-boot-microservice

-- java17 is the compatible version for this application.
+- java21 is the compatible version for this application.

-- You can run `run.bat` file to launch all application
+- You can run `run.bat` file to launch all application.

+- If `docker` is installed on your machine then you can spin up all the applications by reading `README.md` of this repository [url](https://github.com/ik21191/gcp/tree/main/docker/spring-boot-microservices).

 - If you are going to run these services manually then follow below sequence